Menu

 Six in 10 Americans have a chronic disease, according to the Centers for Disease Control and Prevention.
 Often practitioners quickly resort to medication or surgery to remedy their patients’ pain.
 A holistic practitioner, however, aims to treat the patient, not the disease and seeks different treatment options..
 To determine what is causing the body’s discomfort, holistic practitioners will delve into the patient’s medical history and supplement advanced lab testing to fill in the gaps.

-A career in functional nutrition has never been more in demand.
+A career in functional nutrition can range from owning your own private practice or nutrition center to coaching or working in higher education.
 An M.S. in Integrative and Functional Nutrition or a Ph.D. in Integrative and Functional Nutrition can prepare you for a successful career in a variety of areas, including:

 • Spa, yoga, and wellness centers